diharalanza/expressreact/README.md

 After, go into the "config.js" file and replace the connectionURL with the copied connection string.
 Change the password property to the password for the user you created.
 Save the file.

+You can manage users or create a new user if you forget username and/or password by clicking the Database Access tab on the left.
+You can then use this new username and password combo in the config.js file

 open terminal/cmdline in the main directory and run